p474nj4y/subDOMAINER/README.md

 # subDOMAINER
-a tool basic in python to get subdomains from a prefferable domain
+a tool in python to get subdomains from a prefferable domain

 # wordlists file :